pyexcel/pyexcel-io/README.rst

 you feel like.
 As a patreon, you will receive
 `early access to pyexcel related contents <https://www.patreon.com/pyexcel/posts>`_.

+And your issues will get prioritized if you would like to become my patreon as `pyexcel pro user`.

 With your financial support, I will be able to invest a little bit more time in coding, documentation and writing interesting posts.